 We partner with a very talented group of women artisans in the scenic village of ChukuMuk in Santiago Atitlán.
 This group specializes in making hand-beaded products, primarily keychains.
 Their skills in handicrafts have enabled them to make a living and to provide for their families.

-Our partners in Peña Blanca are supporting us to preserve the ancestral skill of backstrap loom weaving.
+Our partners in Peña Blanca are helping us to preserve the ancestral skill of backstrap loom weaving.
 Using this technique, women can weave anything from table runners to napkins.
 The detailed work required to make a single piece is laborious, and projects can take months in the making.

 San Jorge La Laguna

 Our artisan partners from San Jorge are skilled in their ability to use a beading loom from a piece of wood and two hair-combs to create larger beaded items.
-By employing a technique similar to backstrap weaving, these scaled-down looms are employed to elaborate pieces of beadwork that are intricate such as purses and bracelets.
+By employing a technique similar to backstrap weaving, these scaled-down looms are employed to create pieces of intricate beadwork that are intricate such as purses and bracelets.

 San Antonio Palopó